xmorg3/myebookshellread/README.md

 	.tex           - LaTex format, install Latex suite.
 	.1,.2,.ms      - Groff/Troff format, currently -ms supported.

+Usage:
+	ebookreader.sh FILENAME BOOKMARK man
+	if argument 2 is "man" - the script assumes you want to read a manpage
+	example: ebookreader.sh ls 1 man - will read the manpage for ls ebookreader.sh the_cat_andthe_hat.txt 23 - will read the book
+			 beginning at line 23.

 How to add your own support.